JKU-ICG/cg_project_template/README.md

 ### Effects

 Mention in the comments column of the table where you have implemented the code and where it is visible (e.g., spotlight is the lamp post shining on the street).
+Replace yes/no/partical with one of the options.

 | Implemented    | ID | Name                                                                                                   | Max.
 Points | Issues/Comments |
 |----------------|----|--------------------------------------------------------------------------------------------------------|-------------|-----------------|